Differentially Private Learning of Exponential Distributions: Simple Algorithms and Tight Bounds: Introduction

 In modern applications, however, the data from which such parameters must be estimated are often sensitive.
 Waiting times may reveal information about individual users, interarrival processes may correspond to private communication events, and survival data may capture confidential medical information.
 As a result, there is a pressing need for algorithms that allow reliable learning of the exponential distribution while protecting the privacy of individuals. \emph{Differential privacy} (DP) \citep{Dwork2006} has emerged as the gold standard for such guarantees, providing provable bounds on the information leakage about any single data point.
 Yet, despite significant progress on private distribution learning in general, the case of exponential distributions has not been studied in detail.

 Our work lies at the intersection of private distribution learning and heavy-tailed statistics.
-Classical results on distribution learning under differential privacy include private mean and variance estimation, histograms, and quantiles (see, e.g., \cite{Dwork2006,Smith2011,Bun2015,Bun2018}).
-More recent works have studied private parameter estimation for specific distribution families, such as Gaussian mean and covariance \citep{Kamath2019,Kamath2021}, multinomials \citep{Kifer2012,Acharya2019}, and heavy-tailed distributions \citep{Kamath2021,Ashtiani2020}.
-In particular, \cite{Karwa2017FiniteSD} introduced finite sample lower bounds for private distribution learning via group privacy, which we adapt in our lower bound arguments.
-On the statistical side, exponential and Pareto laws have been extensively analyzed due to their role in reliability, survival analysis, and modeling of heavy tails.
-To the best of our knowledge, however, no prior work has provided differentially private algorithms with tight sample complexity guarantees for exponential or Pareto distributions.
-Our results thus fill this gap yield near-optimal private learners in this fundamental setting.
+Classical results on distribution learning under differential privacy include private estimation of means, variances, histograms, and quantiles (see, e.g., \cite{Dwork2006,Smith2011,Bun2015,Bun2018}).
+More recent works have studied private parameter estimation for specific distribution families, including Gaussian mean and covariance estimation \citep{Kamath2019,Kamath2021}, multinomial distributions \citep{Kifer2012,Acharya2019}, and heavy-tailed settings \citep{Kamath2021,Ashtiani2020}.
+In particular, \cite{Karwa2017FiniteSD} introduced finite-sample lower bounds for private distribution learning via group privacy arguments, which we adapt in establishing our lower bounds.
+Complementary information-theoretic perspectives have also been developed.
+In the local differential privacy model, \cite{BarnesChenOzgur2020} analyze how privatization affects Fisher information and derive unified lower bounds for several estimation problems, clarifying how estimation complexity scales with the privacy parameter.
+More recently, \cite{McMillanSmithUllman2022} study instance-optimal estimation under differential privacy and construct locally minimax estimators for one-parameter exponential families.
+Their results are applicable to the exponential distribution, yet obtain $\lambda$-dependent bounds that deteriorate as $\lambda \to 0$.
+And yet, the exponential and Pareto distributions~---despite their central role in modeling waiting times and heavy-tailed phenomena~--- have not previously received tight, distribution-specific treatment under differential privacy.
+To the best of our knowledge, no prior work provides differentially private algorithms with near-tight sample complexity guarantees for learning exponential or Pareto distributions in total variation distance.
+Our results bridge this gap, providing near-optimal private learners in this fundamental setting.

-In this work our goal is to design algorithms that, given $n$ i.i.d.\ samples from $\mathrm{Exp}(\lambda)$, produce an estimate $\tilde{\lambda}$ such that the learned distribution $\mathrm{Exp}(\tilde{\lambda})$ is $\alpha$-close in total variation distance to the true distribution in total variation distance while adhering to differential privacy.
-As in exhibit in Section~\ref{subsec:exponential}, this requirement reduces to obtaining a multiplicative $(1\pm \alpha)$-approximation to $\lambda$.
+In this work our goal is to design algorithms that, given $n$ i.i.d.\ samples from $\mathrm{Exp}(\lambda)$, produce an estimate $\tilde{\lambda}$ such that the learned distribution $\mathrm{Exp}(\tilde{\lambda})$ is $\alpha$-close in total variation distance to the true distribution in total variation distance while adhering to $\epsilon$-differential privacy.
+As we exhibit in Section~\ref{subsec:exponential}, this requirement reduces to obtaining a multiplicative $(1\pm \alpha)$-approximation to $\lambda$.
 The central question we address is therefore: how many samples are required to achieve this goal under differential privacy?